Best Russian Movies to Learn Russian

 Now, what about movies?

-You can spend endless hours at night watching movies while developing your language skills.
+You can spend endless hours watching movies while developing your language skills at night.

 Why Learning Russian Through Movies Is Great